Here at Fleetwood Paints, we are committed to providing you with the best quality paint in the market.

 We complete regular occupation and environmental noise monitoring to ensure the safety, health and welfare of staff and to minimise disturbance to our neighbours.

-We were one of the the first manufacturer in Ireland to be certified with the Ecolabel.
+We were one of the the first manufacturesr in Ireland to be certified with the Ecolabel.
 The Ecolabel identifies a product or service that are proven to be environmentally preferable overall, within a specific product or service category.

 Our cans are also one of the first to carry the Metal Recycles Forever™ mark.
 Our Metal packaging is low carbon and a resource efficient solution as it can be infinitely recycled.